 He was drafted into the Army on July 7, 1969 and trained at Ft.
 Campbell KY and Ft.
 Holobird MD as an interpreter of satellite and aerial reconnaissance images.
 Mel’s first assignment was with the 2nd Military Intelligence Battalion Aerial Reconnaissance Squadron (ARS) in Kaiserslautern, Germany.
 In early 1970 he moved to a position attached to the Air Force’s 497th Reconnaissance Technical Group (RTG) in Wiesbaden.
 While there he worked as an aerial observer on Air Force flights over restricted territory, and also interpreter of satellite and aerial intelligence collected on the Warsaw Pact.

 On special request from a senior intelligence officer, Mel was assigned in 1976 to Fort George G. Meade to work on a special security vulnerability assessment team.
-Within a year he was assisting Lt.
-Fred “Skip” Atwater in the early stages of setting up the Army’s first remote viewing unit.
-By late 1978 and early 1979 Mel was working full time as one of the first military remote viewers in what was by then called the “Grill Flame” Program.
+He and Lt.
+Fred “Skip” Atwater shared adjoining desks, and within a year he was assisting Skip in the early stages of setting up the Army’s first remote viewing unit.
+Mel, designated as Viewer 011, was thus the first official remote viewer assigned to what became the US Army’s remote viewing program—at the time code-named “Gondola Wish.”
+By late 1978 and early 1979 Mel was working full time as one of the small handful of military remote viewers in what was by then the newly-renamed “Grill Flame” Program.

 During his time with Grill Flame, Mel Riley was sent to SRI-International in California to learn what was then known about being a remote viewer.
 Returning to Ft.
 Meade, he was a major contributor to remote viewing projects of historical importance, such as work on the American hostages in Iran and the Soviet involvement in Afghanistan.
 Work during these early years in the Ft.
 Meade remote viewing unit was developmental as well as operational.
 Mel’s efforts played an important role in creating policies, standards and techniques which would be formative for the government’s “psychic spy” program.